ckamps/2232-defiance/content/01-the-property.md

 ## Entry Drive and Driveway

-The paved entry drive is part of the parcel and provides private access to the main portion of the property from Highway 94.
-The entry drive passes along horse fences and horse paddocks of the neighboring properties.
+Part of the property, the paved entry drive provides private access from Highway 94 to the main portion of the property .
+The entry drive is bordered by horse fences, mature woods, and the rear of neighboring properties.
+It also passes along horse paddocks of a neighboring property.

+Further back near the main portion of the property, the asphalt entry drive transitions to an exposed aggregate concrete turnaround circle and driveway leading to the main home.

 | | |
 |-|-|